px212/px212/source/english/index.md

 date: 2020-06-21 18:53:02
 ---

 Welcome!
 Thanks for visiting my homepage.
-I am an Associate Professor in [Institute of Atmospheric Physics](http://english.iap.cas.cn/) (IAP).
-Having recieved my PhD in IAP in July 2019, I am currently reseaching the large-scale atmospheric dynamics in the middle latitudes and its implication for regional climate.
-By using the reananlysis data, idealized models and output from the GCMs, I hope to improve our understanding of key controls on the large-scale circulation in the middle latitudes, and how this may change in the future.
+I am an Associate Professor in meteorology at [Institute of Atmospheric Physics](http://english.iap.cas.cn/), Chinese Academy of Sciences (IAP/CAS).
+By using observations, idealized models and outputs from the GCMs, I hope to improve our understanding of key controls on the large-scale circulation (e.g., jet streams, storm tracks and planetary waves) in the middle latitudes, and how this may change in the future.
 You are warmly weclome to visit my [ResearchGate](https://www.researchgate.net/profile/Peiqiang_Xu), [GoogleScholar](https://scholar.google.com/citations?user=p66mFW4AAAAJ&hl=zh-CN) and [Twitter](https://twitter.com/peiqiang_xu) webpages.
 In addition, I am also very fond of doing geophysical fluid experiments.
 You can find the details of our lab [here](http://www.njugfd.org/home.html).

 **Email:** peiqiang@mail.iap.ac.cn

+## EXPERIENCE
+- Nov 2022-present, Associate Professor, IAP, China
+- Nov 2019-Mar 2020, visiting scholar, Department of Mathematics, University of Exeter (collaborator: Prof. Geoffrey Vallis)
+- Jun 2019-Nov 2022, postdoctor, IAP, China